-We offer consulting services for Medical Device Registration TGA Australia to clients wishing to register medical devices with the Australian TGA, for sale within Australia.
+We offer consulting services for Medical Device Registration with the TGA Australia to clients wishing to register medical devices with the Australian TGA, for sale within Australia.

 Products classified as medical devices cover a very broad range, from bandages to surgically implanted devices such as pacemakers.
 The TGA classifies medical devices according to the risk posed by the device to the patient.
 Accordingly, the TGA requires different processes and levels of information as evidence that the safety, quality and performance of a medical device are adequate, in the process is known as conformity assessment.

-PharmOut can help with classification of your medical device, what information is required and when.
+PharmOut is experienced in helping organisations with their medical device registration with the TGA Australia.
+From the classification of your medical device to what information is required and when.
 We can support many types of medical devices: from active and non-active devices, including sterile and electro-medical products, to in vitro diagnostics as well as drug-device combinations and borderline products.

 Our Consultants can advise on: